Rishi Sunak: Everything seems to be going wrong for the British Prime Minister - ExBulletin

 This is probably what the next six months will look like for Sunak.
 He will try to propose tax cuts which will not be enough for the right of his party.
 He will make promises on right-wing issues that will be derided as weak by people like Braverman and Truss.

 Truss, of course, is probably best known for being the shortest prime minister in history.
-His legacy is forever linked to a comedy salad that a newspaper editor had bet that he would survive him (which is what happened).
+His legacy is forever linked to a comical lettuce that a newspaper editor bet would outlive him (it did).
 Even if she's openly laughing at you, things must be really bad.

 |